psidnell/ofexport/DOCUMENTATION.md

 ### Project or Context Mode ###

 By default tasks are organised by project.
 By selecting **-C** the tool will instead organise by context.
+Usage of **-P** and **-C** can be used between filters to change the nature of the filtering.
+Whichever mode the tool is in at the end of the filtering dictates whether project or context mode is used to format the output.

 ### Filters